rachidabbas-hub/DTLHC/ReadMe.md

 DTLHC_misspecified_main.r

-This file runs the two-stage drop-the-losers design for time-to-event outcome in case of misspecificatino of the historical control arm and gives power or type I error rate as shown in tables 4-5.
+This file runs the two-stage drop-the-losers design for time-to-event outcome in case of misspecification of the historical control arm and gives power or type I error rate as shown in tables 5-6.

 # Fixed design (Multi-Arm design with No Interim analysis) with or without correction for multiplicity